Pepper Face Plant (Peperomia obtusifolia) Care Indoors, Propagation and Common Problems

 Once callused, place the leaf cuttings in a jar of clean plain water or in a propagation station and change the water every 5-7 days.

-Maintain the soil moist until the new Baby Rubber Plants are well established after which routine care can begin.
+Maintain the soil moist until the new plants are well established after which routine care can begin.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.